-Blue Diamond – A diamond with a distinctly blue body color, even thought very light in tone, is a fancy diamond.
-Diamonds that are blue in both daylight and incandescent light are rare, although fluorescence stones that show a blue color in daylight are comparatively common.
-A blue color may also be induced artificially.
+Blue Diamond – A diamond with a distinctly blue body color, even though very light in tone, is a fancy diamond.
+Diamonds that are blue in both daylight and incandescent light are rare, although fluorescence stones that show a blue colour in daylight are comparatively common.
+A blue colour may also be induced artificially.

-Blue White – A term that has been used for many years to refer to a diamond without body color.
+Blue White – A term that has been used for many years to refer to a diamond without body colour.
 However, it is applied frequently, but incorrectly, to stones that have a distinct yellow tint.
-Federal Trade Commission rulings state that is it an unfair trade practice to apply the term to any stone having a body color other than blue or bluish.
+Federal Trade Commission rulings state that is it an unfair trade practice to apply the term to any stone having a body color in the D,E of F range with a strong blue fluorescence.
 An American Gem Society ruling prohibits the use of the term by its members.
 Flagrant misuse has made the term meaningless.

-Body Color – The color of a diamond as observed when examined under a diffused light against a hueless background free from surrounding reflections.
-The diffused light eliminates glaring reflections and dispersion, which would otherwise confuse the color determination.
-This is what the “color” part of the four C’s refers to.
+Body Color – The colour of a diamond as observed when examined under a diffused light against a hueless background free from surrounding reflections.
+The diffused light eliminates glaring reflections and dispersion, which would otherwise confuse the colour determination.
+This is part of the four C’s.

-Bombarded Diamond – A diamond that has been subjected to bombardment by fast electrons, neutrons, deuterons, etc. The purpose of bombardment is to make the color of the stone more attractive and desirable.
+Bombarded Diamond – A diamond that has been subjected to bombardment by fast electrons, neutrons etc. The purpose of bombardment is to make the colour of the stone more attractive and desirable.
 Also known as irradiation treatment.

 Brillianteering – The placing and polishing of the 40 remaining facets on a brilliant-cut diamond after the main bezel and pavilion facets have been placed and polished.